hackmods/zxcvPodcastRSS/README.md

 # zxcvPodcastRSS
-A Podcast RSS Feed Generator
+A Podcast RSS Feed Generator for the modern developer.
+With this package you can easily create iTunes valid RSS feeds for your Podcast needs.
+Please share any extentions or features you would like added.
+Do keep a lookout for the upcoming Nuget package for application!